adnaniazi/capfinder/docs/installation.md

     Make sure to choose the installation command that matches your hardware configuration for optimal performance.

-!!! failure "What if you get this error"
+### Build Errors and Solutions
+When installing Capfinder, you may encounter build errors, particularly related to the pysam dependency.
+Below are two common issues and their solutions:

+=== "Could not build wheels for pysam Errors"

-In case you encounter the following error:
+    If you encounter the following error:

-´´´
+    ```
     ImportError: /tmp/pip-build-env-qsdot3t6/overlay/lib/python3.12/site-packages/Cython/Utils.cp
     note: This error originates from a subprocess, and is likely not a problem with pip.
     ERROR: Failed building wheel for pysam

     Failed to build pysam

-ERROR: Could not build wheels for pysam, which is required to install pyproject.toml-based projects ´´´
+    ERROR: Could not build wheels for pysam, which is required to install pyproject.toml-based projects
+    ```

     You should first do the following in terminal:

-´´´
+    ```
     mkdir "/path/to/temp/directory"
     chmod +x "/path/to/temp/directory"
     export TMPDIR="/path/to/temp/directory"
-´´´
+    ```

     Now try to reinstall `capfinder`

-!!! failure "What if you get this error"
+=== "Compiler flag issues (-std=c99 or -std=gnu99)"

-In case you encounter the following error:
+    If you encounter the following error:

-´´´
+    ```
     note: use option -std=c99 or -std=gnu99 to compile your code
-error: command '/usr/bin/gcc' failed with exit code 1 [end of output]
+    error: command '/usr/bin/gcc' failed with exit code 1
+    [end of output]

     note: This error originates from a subprocess, and is likely not a problem with pip.
     ERROR: Failed building wheel for pysam
     Failed to build pysam
-ERROR: Could not build wheels for pysam, which is required to install pyproject.toml-based projects ´´´
+    ERROR: Could not build wheels for pysam, which is required to install pyproject.toml-based projects
+    ```

     You should first do the following in terminal:

-´´´
+    ```
     export CFLAGS="-std=c99 -D_GNU_SOURCE $CFLAGS"
     export LDFLAGS="-std=c99 $LDFLAGS"
-´´´
+    ```

     Now try to reinstall `capfinder`